Health Requirements

 Food

 From the day you bring puppy home it’s imperative that your puppy is fed a balanced diet so they grow up strong and healthy.
 They need the correct nutrient levels to do so.
 Hopefully your breeder is feeding a high quality diet, it’s important that for the first few days you feed what the breeder is feeding.
 Puppies have very sensitive tummies and can get the runs easily.
 If you want to change their diet it should be done gradually over a week.
+We feed our puppies and dogs a mix of Royal Canin and Lyka.

 I also like to add toppers such as; sardines in spring water, puréed vegetables and raw egg a couple of times a week.